Erika Lust: Development

 Lust's films are characterized by carefully cast actors and high standards of production in adult film.
 Lust believes explicit film can be an educational tool besides being pleasurable and can help us better understand our sexuality, to live more freely and naturally.
 She hopes to influence viewers' conceptions of gender roles in sexuality.
 She considers pornography to be the "most important discourse on gender and sexuality".

 In 2010, Lust opened an online erotic cinema called Lust Cinema, exhibiting her own films and those of other authors of the new wave of explicit films.
 She started the first crowdsourced project in the history of adult cinema in 2013, calling it XConfessions.
 It has become her main source of work in the years thereafter.

-In 2017 Glamour Magazine listed Lust Cinema as one of the 15 Feminist Porn Sites That You’ll Really, Really Enjoy.
-In 2019 Erika was named as one of the BBC's 100 Most Influential Women of the Year.
+In 2017, Glamour listed Lust Cinema as one of the 15 Feminist Porn Sites That You’ll Really, Really Enjoy.
+In 2019, Lust was named as one of the BBC's 100 Most Influential Women of the Year.